Daniel-Vitanza/Garmin-Strength-Training-Fit-File-Generator/README.md

 -No exercise animations because of custom workouts.
 It was already the case with Garmin Connect but you could edit a pre-made Garmin workout as a workaround.
 The workaround is obviously dead with my solution.
 -You need to copy the fit file manually on your watch.
 I did not find any way enabled by Garmin to sync the files either wirelessly, via the app or via a simple copy/paste from a shell/VBA command.
 -Generated workouts can't be linked to Garmin calendar.
+-Only few exercises available at the moment.
+More to come depending on request and my own needs ;p

 ## Revisions
 22/05/2023 Initial Release